-With airborne sound measurements, the source of noise is a loudspeaker and the sound reduction index R of a component, results from the level difference between the source room and the receiving room (the higher the value, the better the sound insulation).
+With airborne sound measurements, the source of noise is a loudspeaker and the sound reduction index R of a component results from the level difference between the source room and the receiving room (the higher the value, the better the sound insulation).

-With impact sound measurements on the other hand, the source of noise is a standard tapping machine and the impact sound pressure level L measured in the receiving room, expresses the performance of the structure's soundproofing (the lower the level, the better the soundproofing).
+With impact sound measurements, on the other hand, the source of noise is a standard tapping machine and the impact sound pressure level L measured in the receiving room expresses the performance of the structure's soundproofing (the lower the level, the better the soundproofing).

-The extended frequency range (50 Hz to 5000 Hz) is measured.
-However, only the range between 100 Hz and 3150 Hz (acoustic design area) is taken into account to calculate the single-number value.
+In principle, the extended frequency range (50 Hz to 5000 Hz) is measured, however only the range between 100 Hz and 3150 Hz is taken into account to calculate the single-number value.
 This range is divided into five octave bands (frequency doubling) or into 16 one-third-octave bands (three thirds make up one octave).

-2.2 Sound insulation descriptors
+2.2.
+Sound insulation parameters

-The parameters used to express sound insulation are listed in the individual parts of the ISO 140 series of standards (which are gradually being replaced by ISO 10140 and ISO 16283), and the procedures for rating single-number values are described in standards ISO 717-1 and 717-2:
+The parameters used to express sound insulation are listed in the individual parts of the ISO 10140 and ISO 16283 series of standards and the procedures for rating single-number values are described in standards ISO 717-1 and 717-2:

-2.2.1 Airborne sound descriptors:
+2.2.1.
+Airborne sound parameters: